Baltimore Airport Gym Joins Priority Pass

 • I can see this being popular with airline employees, who often have long layovers, and/or might be on reserve and just hanging out at the airport

-I also can’t help but wonder what the capacity of this gym is, realistically speaking.
+I also can’t help but wonder what the capacity of these gyms is, realistically speaking.
 It looks like at most two people could comfortably do weights, and then you also have a few cardio machines.
 Then there’s a stretching and yoga area.
 It seems to me like the revenue potential here is fairly limited compared to other airport business concepts, though I’m always happy to see entrepreneurs trying something different.

 ROAM Fitness Baltimore Airport gym